 On May 31, 2022, we acquired Block 21 through a business combination.
-We are currently in the process of assessing Block 21's internal control over financial reporting and integrating Block 21's internal control over financial reporting.
+We are currently in the process of assessing Block 21's internal control over financial reporting and integrating Block 21's internal control over financial reporting with our existing internal control over financial reporting.
 As permitted by SEC regulations, we intend to exclude Block 21 from our assessment of internal control over financial reporting as of December 31, 2022 since we acquired Block 21 in May 2022.